Estate litigation and inheritance

 No two Wills are the same – you can write a Will which makes specific provision for a foster child, or a friend, or a charity or a family member or whoever you like.

-But to make sure the foster child does not lose their inheritance it must be put into trust – and there are many kinds of trusts.
+But to make sure the foster child or other vulnerable person does not lose their inheritance it must be put into trust – and there are many kinds of trusts.

 In this case, it might well be that a testamentary trust is included in a Will which says that the money is to be used for specific purposes only, e.g. education or schooling or holidays or the like, until the child becomes an adult, then they get what’s left in the trust to use themselves.
-Not only that, but the trust could specifically say that none of the money is to be given to the foster child’s parents or other family, for example.
-Trusts are capable of being very customised to say whatever you want to happen to the money.
-It is not unusual for such a trust to say that only a limited amount of money is to be given to the child each year until they turn 21, or 25, or even older.
+Not only that, but the trust could specifically exclude the foster child’s parents or other family, for example.
+Trusts can be customised to say whatever you want to happen to the inheritance.One example is for such a trust to say that only a limited amount of money is to be given to the child each year until they turn 21, or 25, or even older.

 In this sort of case, who you appoint as trustee of the trust is very important.
-If you appoint someone who is not easily able to resist the overtures of the foster child’s parents, then they may simply succumb.
-However, if you appoint good independent trustees who are confident in their role, they will be much more able to say no when someone comes asking for handouts.
+If you appoint someone who is not easily able to resist the overtures of the foster child’s parents or family, then they may simply succumb.
+However, if you appoint good independent trustees who are confident in their role and get the right advice, they will be much more able to say no when someone comes asking for handouts.

 That said, if you had, for example, an inherited beach house that you received from your mother which you wanted to go to your children, and not your partner, that is a very usual consideration to include in a Will.

-However, if in doing that you are not leaving enough for your partner to survive, then you can see that even though that beach house may be a family heirloom, you are depriving your partner of the necessary and adequate provision.
+However, if in doing that you are not leaving enough for your partner to survive, then you can see that even though that beach house may be a family inheritance, you are depriving your partner of the necessary and adequate provision that the court might otherwise award them..

 You can see that there is never a one size fits all solution in how you write a Will – everyone is unique, so talk to us about how your own particular scenario can be properly dealt with.